Patient's Query

 Thank you doctor,

 I had the catheter removed on 1st May.
-This worked out and I have been operating relatively normally since then.
-On 27th May, I received a test results for recent urine test, and a PSA test.
-PSA level had increased to 11.9, and urine test indicated an infection of enterococcus faecalis.
-My GP prescribed Amoxicillin 500 mg thrice daily which I took for three weeks.
+This worked out, and I have been operating relatively normally since then.
+On 27th May, I received the test results for the recent urine test and the PSA test.
+PSA level had increased to 11.9, and the urine test indicated an infection of Enterococcus faecalis.
+My GP prescribed Amoxicillin 500 mg thrice daily, which I took for three weeks.
 This was followed by two weeks of Moxifloxacin. (five weeks in total).
-A new PSA test on 1st July showed that the level had dropped to 3.9 and the urine test was negative.
+A new PSA test on 1st July showed that the level had dropped to 3.9, and the urine test was negative.
 I had made steady progress regarding flow rate, with an average flow of 8ml/min in the morning, to about 14ml/min in the afternoon.
 I stopped all medication in mid-June.
-I had an MRI scan of the prostate yesterday, as I wanted to assess prostate size, and to eliminate the possibility of an abscess.
+I had an MRI scan of the prostate yesterday, as I wanted to assess prostate size and to eliminate the possibility of an abscess.
 I will try to upload the scan.
-I am concerned with four white spheres, one in the prostate, and three near the seminal vessel.
+I am concerned with four white spheres, one in the prostate, and three near the seminal vesicle.
 I understand that the scan shows that my prostate is enlarged.
-Perhaps, you can indicate by how much?
+Perhaps you can indicate by how much?
 But, my main concern is that does it have an abscess?

 Hello,